 - Net investment in capital assets This component of net position consists of capital assets, net of accumulated depreciation reduced by any debt outstanding against the acquisition, construction or improvement of those assets. - Restricted net position This component of net position consists of constraints placed on net position use through external constraints imposed by creditors, grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation. - Unrestricted net position This component of net position consists of net position that do not meet the definition of restricted or net investment in capital assets.
+VCREA's policy is to consider restricted net position to have been depleted before unrestricted net position.

-(2) Cash and Investments
+Note 2: Cash and Investments

-Cash and cash equivalents as of June 30, 2016 consist of the following:
+Cash and cash equivalents as of June 30, 2019 consist of the following:

-June June 30, 2016

-Deposits held with financial institution \$ 69,864
+Deposits held with financial institution \$ 43,821 Total \$ 43,821

-Total \$ 69,864

-(2) Cash and Investments, continued
+Note 2: Cash and Investments, continued